Raj-6660/Real-Time-Detection/README.md

 ### Hardware
 - **Training**:
   - 16GB+ RAM
-  - GPU with 16GB+ VRAM
+  - GPU with 16GB+ VRAM (Google Colab T4 GPU Recommended)
   - 10th Gen Intel or 4th Gen Ryzen CPU and above.
-  - CUDA-compatible GPU recommended
+  - CUDA-compatible GPU recommended (if you want to use laptop GPU for training)
+  - Ubuntu or WSL2 (recommended for CUDA)

 ### Software
 - **Deployment**:
-  - Ubuntu or WSL2 (recommended for CUDA)
-  - CUDA libraries for NVIDIA GPU support
+  - CUDA libraries for NVIDIA GPU support (if using WSL2/Ubuntu for GPU usage)
-  - Python 3.8+
+  - Python >=3.8 <3.11
-  - Modern web browser

 - **For Development**:
   - IDE with Python and HTML/CSS/JS support (e.g., VSCode with extensions)